 Prevent bad guests booking holidays

-Prevent bad guests making holiday bookings in your property
+Prevent bad guests from making holiday bookings in your property

-In this industry, property managers love welcoming guests.
+In this industry, property managers love attracting bookings to your holiday lets and guests.

 But not all guests love and respect your holiday rental properties.

 They can create noise which disturbs the neighbours.

 Bad guests can damage the property damaging the next guests' experiences, and costing you time and money to fix.

 They can run the air-conditioning and heating at full power, even when not in the property, wasting money and damaging the environment.

 Bad guests can book several properties for the same period, cancelling them at the last moment, creating financial loss for the property manager.

 So what can you do to prevent bad guests?